tahoe-lafs/tahoe-lafs/docs/garbage-collection.rst

 Expiration Progress
 ===================

-In the current release, leases are stored as metadata in each share file, and no separate database is maintained.
-As a result, checking and expiring leases on a large server may require multiple reads from each of several million share files.
-This process can take a long time and be very disk-intensive, so a "share crawler" is used.
+As of Tahoe-LAFS v1.11.0, leases are stored in a database that can be queried and updated quickly, rather than in share files.
+However, an "accounting crawler" is still needed to discover shares when upgrading from a previous version, and to actually delete expired shares.
 The crawler limits the amount of time looking at shares to a reasonable percentage of the storage server's overall usage: by default it uses no more than 10% CPU, and yields to other code after 100ms.
-A typical server with 1.1M shares was observed to take 3.5 days to perform this rate-limited crawl through the whole set of shares, with expiration disabled.
-It is expected to take perhaps 4 or 5 days to do the crawl with expiration turned on.

 The crawler's status is displayed on the "Storage Server Status Page", a web page dedicated to the storage server.
 This page resides at $NODEURL/storage, and there is a link to it from the front "welcome" page.
-The "Lease Expiration crawler" section of the status page shows the progress of the current crawler cycle, expected completion time, amount of space recovered, and details of how many shares have been examined.
+The "Accounting Crawler" section of the status page shows the progress of the current crawler cycle, expected completion time, amount of space recovered, and details of how many shares have been examined.

 The crawler's state is persistent: restarting the node will not cause it to lose significant progress.
 The state file is located in two files